Gaining Weight on Vegan Diet Plans 10 Tips for Athletes

 Snack Ideas to Support Gaining Weight on Vegan Diet Plans

 When planning snacks, aim to combine a food item containing protein with food from at least one other food group.
-If you have trouble remember to eat, set an alarm on your watch or smartphone as a reminder.
+If an athlete has trouble remembering to eat, encourage the athlete to set an alarm on their watch or smartphone as a reminder.

-Snack ideas to support gaining weight on a vegan diet include:
+Balanced snack ideas to support weight gain on a vegan diet include:

 • Nut butter and banana sandwich on whole wheat bread